 It is not that I wish to hide this from readers but that there are many things to explain about.
 I felt it is better to explain the cost aspect today.

-This post explore how competitive Interactive Brokers is when it comes to commissions for trading stocks.
+This post explores how competitive Interactive Brokers is when it comes to commissions for trading stocks.

 Specifically, my focus will be on the trading cost if you wish to do-it-yourself to create a low-cost, passive portfolio with exchange traded funds.